kownse/tgs-salt-identification-challenge/README.md

 ## Conclution

-There is always new skills to learn from each kaggle competitions and the masters in the platform like Heng CherKeng.
+There are always new skills to learn from each kaggle competitions and the masters in the platform like Heng CherKeng.
 Keep fighting!